If a condom broke and I had ejaculated, could a pill help my girlfriend not get pregnant?

 Yes.
 Condoms rarely break, but it does happen occasionally.
 In that case, emergency contraceptive pills (ECPs) may help your girlfriend avoid pregnancy.

 There are different types of ECPs, often called the morning-after pill.
-One type, levonorgestrel (brand names: Plan B and Next Choice), has been on the market for a while.
-It works up to 72 hours after having unprotected sex.
+One type, levonorgestrel (brand names: Plan B and Next Choice), is available over the counter to people age 15 and over.
+It works up to 5 days after having unprotected sex.

-The other type, ulipristal acetate (brand name: ella), was recently approved for use in the United States and can be taken up to 5 days after unprotected intercourse.
+The other type, ulipristal acetate (brand name: Ella), is available by prescription only.
+Ella may be more effective at preventing pregnancy than the levonorgestrel pills and also can be taken up 5 days after unprotected sex.

 If you're interested in ECPs, your best bet is to call a doctor, nurse practitioner, or health clinic right away.
-Or, if your girlfriend is 17 or older, you can buy levonorgestrel ECPs over the counter at a pharmacy.
+Or, if you or your girlfriend is 15 or older, you can buy levonorgestrel ECPs over the counter at a pharmacy.

 To find out who can provide or prescribe ECPs in your area, visit the website for The Association of Reproductive Health Professionals.